 Lots shall be drawn to allocate the trees to the contestants.
 All trees must be numbered before the lots are drawn (including the spare trees).
 As a rule, the contestants compete in the order in which the lot numbers are drawn.
 It is permitted to divide the site into separate starting fields.
+Four lanes are set up for felling the masts.

 The lumbering is inspected after the lots are drawn.
 The contestants have 30 minutes during this inspection to assess the tree they have been allocated, to accept the tree or to decline it and appeal in the event that it does not conform to the rules.
 The jury will then decide if the appeal is justified or not.
 Appeals made at a later stage shall only be accepted if the faults were not previously visible, such as butt rot, for instance (see figure 19).
+The 30 minutes do not apply to mast felling.